Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Iron Syndicate.md

 ## Overview
 ### Description
-> [[The Iron Syndicate]] is a covert coalition of rogue inventors, black-market engineers, and disgraced artificers operating in the shadows of [[Lambaro]]'s industrial districts.
+> [[The Iron Syndicate]] is a covert coalition of rogue inventors, black-market engineers, and disgraced artificers operating in the shadows of [[OneNote/Crossroads2025/Project 1 Archive/LambaroNotes]]'s industrial districts.
 Ruthlessly pragmatic and fiercely protective of technological advantage, they undermine rivals like the [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Verdant Hand|The Verdant Hand]] through espionage, sabotage, and theft.
 The Syndicate traffics in forbidden schematics and Pre-Rising relics, seeking to dominate innovation through subversion, not cooperation.

 ### Oaths
 > “From scrap, supremacy.
 From shadow, salvation.”